evolutionaryscale/esm-partner/iac/terraform-aws-esm-partner/README.md

 This module is designed to be used by enterprise partners to easily deploy and manage ESM models within their dedicated AWS environment using Infrastructure-as-Code (IaC).

+## START HERE

+To get started you must subscribe to our AWS SageMaker model to make it available within your AWS account.
+See these instructions to [subscribe to our AWS SageMaker model](./SETUP_CONFIG.md#sagemaker-model-subscription).
+Here you will find detailed instructions to [add this model to your module configuration](./SETUP_CONFIG.md#modelsyaml-configuration).

 ## Features

 - **Multi-Model Support:**